shabble/osx-space-id/README.md

-Original code is by [shabble](https://github.com/shabble), with some updates from [canadaduane](https://github.com/chicagoduane), animated switching code and dimension retrival inspired by a blog post from [Denis Gryzlov](http://meeu.me/blog/dashboard-expose-spaces).
+Original code is by [shabble](https://github.com/shabble), with some updates from [canadaduane](https://github.com/chicagoduane), animated switching code and dimension retrieval inspired by a blog post from [Denis Gryzlov](http://meeu.me/blog/dashboard-expose-spaces).

 For a variety of useful and useless purposes when scripting in OSX, it